karllhughes/personal-blog-5/_posts/2020-11-09-reading-for-startup-ctos.markdown

 ## Scaling Up

-If you are already making some money but you’res struggling to hire and build a large team, the books in this section will help.
+If you are already making some money but you’re [struggling to hire and build a large team](https://www.karllhughes.com/posts/hiring-process), the books in this section will help.
 These books talk about growing your business, raising money, and building a scalable team structure.

 ### [Startup Engineering Management](https://amzn.to/2IfMZ5g)